LPN to RN Online Programs in AZ: Learning About Top Schools

 How long does it take to finish an LPN to RN bridge program in Arizona?

 Completion times for LPN to RN programs in Arizona vary from program to program.
-This is due mainly to differences in prerequisite course requirements and the number of prerequisite courses completed by the student prior to starting their program.
+This is due mainly to differences in program requirements and the number of prerequisite courses completed by the student prior to starting their program.
 In most cases, LPN to RN students complete their programs with two to four semesters of full-time study, not including prerequisite coursework.
-Program length examples (not including prerequisites) include two semesters (MCC), 2 ½ semesters (CAC), and three semesters (PCC).
-The registered nursing program at Northland Pioneer College in Holbrook, AZ, offers this suggested two-year course of study for LPN to RN option students that includes all prerequisite and bridge program coursework.

 What are the admissions requirements for LPN to RN bridge programs in AZ?

-In broad strokes, the admissions requirements for LPN to RN bridge programs in Arizona are very much alike.
-The details, however, often vary, so be sure you clearly understand the requirements for any program you’re interested in before taking the time to enroll.
+The admissions requirements for LPN to RN bridge programs in Arizona are very much alike.
+The details, however, often vary by institution, so be sure you clearly understand the requirements for any program you’re interested in before taking the time to enroll.
 In all cases, applicants must possess a current, unencumbered LPN license (in most cases, an Arizona LPN license).
-Other common requirements include:
+Other common requirements include completing prerequisite coursework and completing a pre-admission test.

 How much do LPN to RN bridge programs in Arizona cost?

 Considering the typical costs associated with earning a college degree, you may be surprised to find that total costs for most LPN to RN bridge programs in Arizona are surprisingly affordable.
 That’s especially true when it comes to programs offered by Arizona public community colleges, which account for most programs in the state.
-To give you an idea of what you might expect to pay for your LPN to RN education, here are current tuition rates for three Arizona LPN to RN bridge programs.
-Keep in mind that your total program cost will be higher once you factor in additional fees, books, supplies, uniforms, travel costs, etc. Also, total credit figures do not include prerequisite coursework.
+However, keep in mind that your total program cost will be higher once you factor in additional fees, books, supplies, uniforms, and travel costs.
+Fortunately, there are nursing scholarships that help lower what you pay out-of-pocket.

 Now that you know what to expect from LPN-to-RN programs, it’s important to look at what you can expect after graduation.
 Growth for RNs in Arizona is projected at 21.9%, considerably higher than the national average of 5.6%.
 While the projected growth for LPNs is slightly higher, there are more jobs for RNs in Arizona.
 Currently, there are 4,820 RN job openings each year, with an anticipated increase of 12,940.
 Meanwhile, there are only 730 openings for LPNs, with an expected addition of 1,670 jobs.